Do It Yourself Orienteering

 - LOCATION MAP: see where all the courses are on Google Maps

-Several permanent orienteering courses, suitable for school groups, families and individuals, have been set up at:
+Several permanent orienteering courses, suitable for schools, families ,pairs and individuals, have been set up at:

 - Belair National Park Start at Adventure Playground